 To that point, don’t be afraid to walk away from a bad deal or if you feel uneasy.
 You’re in the driver’s seat and the one making the purchase.
 Also, comparison shop multiple dealers.
 You can often handle some, if not all, of the negotiations beforehand via email or phone before ever setting foot on a car lot.
 Just remember to have your pre-negotiated terms in-hand when you get to the dealership.
-Also, many traditional dealerships now have online no-haggle purchasing options to keep up with competition from disruptors, such as Carvana.
+Also, many traditional dealerships now have online no-haggle purchasing options to keep up with competition from disruptors.
 If you aren’t certain of your negotiating skills, these are great options!

 Have any other questions about car shopping?
 Call or visit your neighborhood CFCU branch.

 P.S. – Just by reading this and doing research, it shows that you’re on the path to an informed purchase decision!